JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_2.md

 One section of the Papers that requires only a minimal knowledge of arithmetic in order to be able to check its veracity concerns the revelators description of the concurrent development of our planet and its moon by an accretion process:

-"2,500,000,000 years ago the planets had grown immensely in size.
-Urantia was a well-developed sphere about one tenth its present mass and was still growing rapidly by meteoric accretion."
+“2,500,000,000 years ago the planets had grown immensely in size.
+Urantia was a well-developed sphere about one tenth its present mass and was still growing rapidly by meteoric accretion.”
 (658)

-"2,000,000,000 years ago the earth began decidedly to gain on the moon.
+“2,000,000,000 years ago the earth began decidedly to gain on the moon.
 Always had the planet been larger than its satellite, but there was not so much difference in size until about this time, when enormous space bodies were captured by the earth.
-Urantia was then about one fifth its present size…."
+Urantia was then about one fifth its present size….”
 (659)

 "1,500,000,000 years ago the earth was two thirds its present size, while the moon was nearing its present mass.
 (659)